 And what if you don’t believe in God?
 I’m not sure how to answer.
 The Golden Rule would seem to be true even if there is no God, but does it seem true only because we have inherited a prejudice towards a definition of life which religion has established by drilling the Golden Rule into our heads for 3000 years?
 Will the Golden Rule be just another sentence of words if we kill God and deify the dictatorial progressive state?

 The Ten Commandments require us to place God above all.
 They command us to ignore idols.
 They prohibit murder, adultery, stealing, lying, taking God’s Name in vain.147 (317).
 Do not wish to have and to own what others possess.
 Defeat your jealousy.
 Celebrate your own gifts.
 See and believe that your life is a gift.

 If love is natural for you, then give your love to God, and everyone you know.
 Thank God for life.
 If your life has been devoid of love, come to where you can find it.
-Belief in God is hard if you have not known love, which is why the progressives are angry.
-It’s something mixed in with the mother’s milk.
+Belief in God is hard if you have not known love.

 Your capacity to learn and judge what is good and what is evil is the unique human gift.
 It is the unique human slavery.
 No other creature in the known universe has this capacity to see right and wrong and then to act in a way which is right or wrong.
 Judgment proves you are made in God’s likeness.148 Failing to learn and follow your judgment of right and wrong will make you a failure.
 God will look down on you for betraying yourself.
 You will look down on yourself.